alexmasselot/kibana-plugin-howto-infra/blog/README.md

 To have more specifics about those command, the easiest way is to head to Jenkins an open the configuration of one of the `kibana-plugin-*-deploy`jobs.

 ##So, shall we use customizable Kibana plugins?
-Or *"shall we write an independent classic rich web application, backed to a REST API on top of ES?"*
+Or *"shall we write an independent classic rich web application, backed by a REST API on top of ES?"*
 The short answer is: *"yes and no."*

 The ElasticSearch+Kibana stack certainly deserves its success.